-The Gold Stone project is a set of newbuild homes just around the corner from us in the Cotswolds.
-Naturally, we are very pleased to have been chosen to supply and install the Scandinavian windows and doors.
+The Gold Stone project is a set of new-build homes just around the corner from us in the Cotswolds.
+Naturally, we were very pleased when we were chosen to supply and install their Scandinavian windows and doors.

-From the initial design, the non-standard RAL7012 Basalt Grey was chosen by the architect to complement the golden Cotswold stonework.
-We think this makes a welcome change to the ever more popular choice of anthracite grey, and it really gives the homes an overall premium feel on the outside.
-In contrast, the interior has a soft cream white – warming and homely.
+The architect chose the non-standard RAL7012 Basalt Grey to complement the golden Cotswold stonework from the initial design.
+This makes a welcome change from the more popular choice of anthracite grey, and it really gives the homes a ‘premium feel’ on the outside.
+In contrast, the interior has a soft cream white which creates a warming and homely atmosphere.
 This is a much better choice compared to the dazzlingly bright whites you often see in UK houses.

-Focusing on the stairwell: for obvious reasons, this is a very important area to be well-lit.
+Focusing on the stairwell, for obvious reasons, this area needs to be well-lit.
 Two tall fixed windows, reinforced with toughened and laminated glass, span a significant area of the stairs.
-Adding the lined-through thin glazing bars, whilst not essential, go a long way to maintain the overall traditional style of the whole project.
+Whilst not essential, adding the lined-through thin glazing bars, goes a long way in maintaining the project’s traditional style.

-The front doors have a vertical groove design and a square glass cutout: good for practicality and a great design choice.
+The front doors have a vertical groove design and a square glass cutout: excellent for practicality and a great design choice.
 The insulated factory-fitted steel letterbox matches the handle and lock finish.
-So a consistent design choice is carried across all components.
-These steel features from STM interestingly also carry across to the Lacuna bifolds at the other side of the properties.
+In this manner, a consistent design choice is carried across all components.
+These steel features from STM also carry across to the Lacuna bifolds located at the other side of the properties.

-The kitchen and living areas’ main feature is clearly the basalt grey Lacuna bifold doors – providing a lovely view out of the back of the property across the countryside.
-Ahead of the game, Lacuna hang their doors from the top rail: eliminating the need for a dust-trapping track in the threshold and ensuring a smooth sliding feel for years to come.
-All the doors have a convenient main door feature, so it will be very easy for the new owners to step quickly in and out on a daily basis, without worrying about the bifolding mechanism.
+The main feature of both the kitchen and living areas is the basalt grey Lacuna bifold doors, which provide a lovely view across the countryside from the back of the property.
+Ahead of the game, Lacuna hang their doors from the top rail, eliminating the need for a dust-trapping track in the threshold and ensuring a smooth sliding feel for years to come.
+All of the doors have a convenient main door feature, meaning that it will be very easy for the new owners to step quickly in and out on a daily basis, without worrying about the bifolding mechanism.
 We believe that the most versatile and well-insulating way to use a large opening space is to fit a Lacuna bifold.

 Avoiding the need for aluminium box cills, which can look overly modern if used incorrectly, bull-nose cant bricks were specified underneath all of the rear doors.
 This is a very neat solution and arguably the most seamless way to provide water run-off underneath doors.
-Similarly, traditional stone cills underneath all of the windows further negates the need for unnecessary metalwork.
-Both fantastic design choices and great to help blend in with the surrounding area.
+Similarly, traditional stone cills underneath all of the windows further negate the need for unnecessary metalwork.
+Both of these are fantastic design choices and blend in seamlessly with the surrounding area.